Are You Ready for #VanLife?

 Top Mistakes of #VanDwellers

-#VanLife is trending.
+#VanLife is trending all over social media.
 You’ve seen the Instagram photos and features in Outside magazine.
 But life on the road isn’t all epic adventures and Pinterest-worthy decor.

 And while most of the stories in the New York Times or ESPN focus on the freedom and glamour of living on the road, it’s time to get real.